ansible-community/antsibull-docs/README.md

 We explicitly exclude code compatibility. **antsibull-docs is not supposed to be used as a library.** The only exception are potential dependencies with other antsibull projects (currently there are none).
 If you want to use a certain part of antsibull-docs as a library, please create an issue so we can discuss whether we add a stable interface for **parts** of the Python code.
 We do not promise that this will actually happen though.

+If you are interested in library support for interpreting Ansible markup, please take a look at [the antsibull-docs-parser project](https://github.com/ansible-community/antsibull-docs-parser).

 ## Using the Sphinx extension

 Include it in your Sphinx configuration ``conf.py``::